 tensorflow.GradientTape.
 See here tensorflow.com or in the examples from Deep Q Learning.

-for each kind of use for neural nets it offers itself to normalize input and output data.
+For any kind of neural network application, it is useful to normalize input and output data.

 Normalization means to transform the values of the corresponding variable to the value range .
 This can be done simply and efficiently with a linear transformation, for example, see microsoft.com.